-The story of RT is one of resiliency, community and hope.
-It is proof of what can manifest when similarly motivated individuals, originating from 3 different countries on3 different continents come together with common goals of education, global consciousness, and community.
+The story of Royal Thanaka is one of resiliency, community and hope.
+It is proof of what can manifest when similarly motivated individuals, originating from 3 different countries on 3 different continents come together with common goals of education, global consciousness, and community.

-The founders/owners of Royal Thanaka share a vision driven by the desire to honor the ancient wisdom of the ancestors and of nature for the betterment of the planet and humanity.
+The founders of Royal Thanaka share a vision driven by the desire to honor the ancient wisdom of the ancestors and of nature for the betterment of the planet and humanity.

 Thanaka Tree History and Sustainability

-The Thanakatree (Limonia Acidissima) grows primarily in Myanmar (formerly Burma).
+The Thanaka tree (Limonia Acidissima) grows primarily in Myanmar (formerly Burma).
 There it is known also as wood-apple, elephant-apple, or curd fruit trees.
 While it can take up to 30 years to produce a tree of good quality, the branches can be harvested every four years.
 They will grow back.
-The trunks can also be harvested every four years and new stronger trunks will sprout from the roots.
+Trunks from multi-trunk trees can also be harvested every four years and new stronger trunks will sprout from the roots.

 Currently, in Myanmar, the Thanaka tree is in danger.
 Farmers are finding the financial income declining.
 Wholesale prices are low.
 Also, it is common in the cosmetic industry to utilize only a scant amount or even synthetic Thanaka in their products.
 As a result, farmers are turning to higher income yielding trees.
 Entire Thanaka crops have been uprooted, in some cases amounting to as many as 900 trees removed.